This article originally appeared on VICE UK.

 This is shocking, I know, but people seem to love summer.
 And why wouldn't they?
-Summer is the season when it's completely acceptable to walk around semi-naked, get trashed during the day and/or collect STDs like they're Premier League cards.
+Summer is the season when it's completely acceptable to walk around semi-naked, get trashed during the day, and/or collect STDs like they're baseball cards.
 But why is that?
 Why does a little sunshine get us all hot and bothered?
 And is all that summertime binge drinking the result of some irreversible biological predisposition?
-To find out, I got in touch with a psychologist, a sexologist and a chronobiologist.
+To find out, I got in touch with a psychologist, a sexologist, and a chronobiologist.

-Toine Schoutens is trained in psychiatric nursing and is currently the Director of the Dutch Centre for Research on Light and Health.
-Schoutens doesn't think the vitamin D we get from sun exposure has anything to do with our increased appetite for sex in the summer: "The biological explanation is actually quite simple," he says.
+Toine Schoutens is trained in psychiatric nursing and is currently the Director of the Dutch Center for Research on Light and Health.
+Schoutens doesn't think the Vitamin D we get from sun exposure has anything to do with our increased appetite for sex in the summer.
+"The biological explanation is actually quite simple," he says.
 "Originally, humans are animals accustomed to living outside and adapting to the alternation between night and day.
-A few thousand years ago – which isn't that long from an evolutionary point of view – we mainly lived outdoors and our reproductive rhythms were adapted to that.
+A few thousand years ago—which isn't that long from an evolutionary point of view—we mainly lived outdoors and our reproductive rhythms were adapted to that.
 So if you have sex in the summer, a baby follows in spring.
 Then you'll have an entire warm season to raise it, which makes it easier for the baby to survive the winter."

-Mark Spiering, a psychologist with a specialisation in Sexology from the University of Amsterdam, agrees: "I think the main reason for our increased sex drive in the summer is simply the amount of nudity we see on the streets.
+Mark Spiering, a psychologist with a specialization in sexology from the University of Amsterdam, agrees.
+"I think the main reason for our increased sex drive in the summer is simply the amount of nudity we see on the streets.
 More boobs, more legs, more six-packs," he says.